rosald/frontend-publish-management/README.md

 ## how to use

-1. copy site.config.template.json to site.config.json
+1. move ./server/site.db.template.json to ./site.db.json

 2. change "sitea" and "sitea.path" as needed ( "sitea" is just a name, in case you have multiple sites. "sitea.path" is where assets will be uploaded, which will also be configured in nginx root )